-AMBER Abuse of, or harm to, a child or adult, in a community where World Vision has programme operations and that is not committed by World Vision employees or affiliates.
-RED Breach of this Policy which puts children, adult beneficiaries , World Vision UK Representatives , partners, contractors or suppliers at direct risk of potential harm, but where no actual harm is believed to have occurred.
-BLACK An allegation or accusation of harm or abuse to a child or adult beneficiary by a World Vision employee or affiliate.
+Level 1 Abuse of, or harm to, a child or adult, in a community where World Vision has programme operations and that is not committed by World Vision employees or affiliates.
+Level 2 Breach of this Policy which puts children or adult beneficiaries at direct risk of potential harm, but where no actual harm is believed to have occurred.
+Level 3 An allegation or accusation of harm or abuse to a child or adult beneficiary by a World Vision employee or affiliate.
 Death or significant injury of a child or adult while participating in or at a World Vision activity or caused directly by a World Vision-related person.

-7.2 Consequences and Outcomes: Violations of any provision contained in this Policy may result in:

-- (a) Disciplinary action which may result in suspension and dismissal from employment, volunteering/internship, partnership, contractual relationship, or Board membership; or - (b) Termination of sponsorship. - (c) Termination of the working relationship with World Vision UK.
+- 7.2 Consequences and Outcomes: Violations of any provision contained in this Policy may result in: - Disciplinary action which may result in suspension and dismissal from employment, volunteering/internship, partnership, contractual relationship, or Board membership; or - (b) Termination of sponsorship - Termination of a working relationship with World Vision UK.